Julie Hambleton

 A Hole In The Earth’s Magnetic Field Creates Unusual Pink Auroras

 The Aurora Borealis is one of those bucket list items for many people.
 For people who live in places where they are seen often, they are, well, a pretty normal occurrence.
 This is the case for Markus Varik, a northern lights tour guide for Greenlander tours.
-On November 3, however, even he was awe-struck at what he saw in the sky over Tromsø, Norway.
+He was awe-struck at what he saw in the sky over Tromsø, Norway.
 Instead of its usual green glory, the aurora borealis was glowing a rare and beautiful pink.
 The reason is a hole that opened up in the Earth’s magnetic field thanks to a particularly strong solar storm.
 (1)

 How Do Auroras Form?